 Approach

-We will conduct user research and participatory design in Portugal and South Africa, using the interaction with parents, families, and clinicians to improve the system, develop more features, and adapt it to the South African context.
-We will have pilots in both sites, and will use these insights to learn about the differences and similarities between the different contexts, and how these impact research results.
+We conducted user research and participatory design in Portugal and South Africa, using the interaction with parents, families, and clinicians to create an appropriate chatbot, develop more features, and adapt it to the South African context.
+We used field trials in both sites, and used these insights to learn about the differences and similarities between the different contexts, and how these impact research results.

 Project Goals

-With ParentCoach we plan on addressing the knowledge gap of parents and families, by democratizing neonatal care knowledge in Portugal and South Africa.
-In more depth, our goals are as follows:
+With ParentCoach we planned on addressing the knowledge gap of parents and families, by democratizing neonatal care knowledge in Portugal and South Africa.
+In more depth, our goals were as follows:

 Funding

-ParentCoach is funded by Fundação para a Ciência e Tecnologia and Aga Khan Development Network (FCT AGA-KHAN / 541742216 / 2019).
+ParentCoach was funded by Fundação para a Ciência e Tecnologia and Aga Khan Development Network (FCT AGA-KHAN / 541742216 / 2019).